Experience UCF Downtown

 On-Campus Safety and Security

-The downtown campus will also be part of the UCF Alert emergency system, which provides text messages, emails and other notifications about emergencies and natural or man-made disasters affecting the university.
+The downtown campus is also part of the UCF Alert emergency system, which provides text messages, emails and other notifications about emergencies and natural or man-made disasters affecting the university.

-Commander Scott Freeman ’11 will lead the team of officers patrolling the downtown campus.
-Commander Freeman is a 14-year veteran of UCFPD, where he started his career as a civilian community service officer.
-From there, he quickly moved up the ranks from officer to sergeant to his current role as the Regional Patrol Commander.
-Commander Freeman has also served with the Metropolitan Bureau of Investigation (MBI), a multi-agency drug task force, and as sergeant of UCFPD’s Criminal Investigations Division.
+Major Scott Freeman ’11 leads the team of officers patrolling the downtown campus.
+Major Freeman is a 14-year veteran of UCFPD, where he started his career as a civilian community service officer.
+From there, he quickly moved up the ranks from officer to sergeant to Regional Patrol Commander and is currently a Major.
+Major Freeman has also served with the Metropolitan Bureau of Investigation (MBI), a multi-agency drug task force, and as sergeant of UCFPD’s Criminal Investigations Division.

 About Your UCF Card

-As a 21st-century campus, we are infusing technology into our infrastructure to create secured access to campus buildings after hours.
-Access will be managed using the UCF Card, which also serves as your campus photo ID.
+As a 21st-century campus, we have infused technology into our infrastructure to create secured access to campus buildings after hours.
+Access is managed using the UCF Card, which also serves as your campus photo ID.

-All faculty, staff and students will need the UCF Card pictured below to access campus buildings and office suites.
+All faculty, staff and students need the UCF Card pictured below to access campus buildings and office suites after hours.

 Faculty and Staff